Lokesh-Soft-Dev/Smart_Daily_Planner_Agent-Capstone/README.md

 4. For submission, include the Kaggle notebook link and this GitHub repo.

 Note: This demo uses simple local helper functions to emulate ADK tools and memory.
 Replace them with ADK APIs for the final polished submission if available.

+## Demo Screencast Instructions (to be recorded before submission)

+To create the final GIF:

+1. Start screen recorder (Loom / OBS / Screencastify / built-in Windows recorder).
+2. Open the Kaggle notebook.
+3. Paste a short input into the demo cell.
+4. Run `run_agent()`.
+5. Show the printed schedule.
+6. Scroll to `assets/` folder to show saved `.json` demo files.
+7. Export the video as MP4 and convert to GIF (EZGIF.com).
+8. Save the GIF as `assets/agent_demo.gif`.

+This GIF will be included in the final Kaggle submission + GitHub repo.